-Recently, a small number of our users have noticed and notified us that some of their files started to have special characters in their filenames.
-We did an investigation and a bit of researching until we figured out what the cause is and how to address it.
+A small number of our users recently noticed and reported that some of their files began to have special characters in their filenames.
+We conducted an investigation and conducted some research until we determined the cause and how to address it.

-So now that we know what the problem is, it is time to figure out what we can do to address it.
-We love our users and we do our best to automate every process for them.
-This, however, turns out to be one of those things that we could not solve and have to ask you, our users, to solve the problem.
+1. So, now that we’ve identified the issue, we can address it.
+We love our customers and strive to automate every process for them.
+This, however, turns out to be one of those issues that we were unable to resolve and must rely on you, our users, to take additional steps to resolve.

-If you are administering the machine yourself, navigate to Control Panel, then location Regional Settings and update the language to the locale that you are using.
+If you are administering the machine yourself, go to Control Panel, then Regional Settings, and change the language to the locale you are using.